sylvainloiseau/pylift/README.md

 183            Noun
 ```

 Note that column headers are given on two rows: "field" and "subfield".
-Some fields have "subfield", i.e. several values for different language or type of information, for instance glosses in several languages:
+Some fields have "subfield", i.e. several values for different languages or types of information, for instance glosses in several languages:

 ```console
 $ liftlex values --field=gloss tests/data/FlexLiftExport.lift